emilya21/emilya21.github.io/_posts/2018-11-28-tips-and-tricks-in-r-and-RStudio.md

 # moving tabs + console/source --------------------------------------------

-# names of these shortcuts are:
+# names of these shortcuts are: "Open Previous Tab", "Open Next Tab", and "Switch Focus between Source/Console"
 # CMD+1 for moving to the left tab
 # CMD+3 for moving to the right tab
 # CMD+2 for back and forth between source and console